colomeramonica/colomeramonica/README.md

   🌸 With extensive expertise in PHP and Javascript over the years, I recently ventured into React and NodeJS. <br/>

-  🎯 My goal is to leverage technology to automate and streamline tedious and costly processes, freeing up human time to focus on creating unique and irreplaceable things <br/>
+  🎯 My goal is to use technology to make boring and expensive tasks easier and faster, so people can spend their time on making cool and one-of-a-kind stuff <br/>

   📫 How to reach me: colomeramonica@gmail.com  <br/>